abhilash26/face-primer/README.md

 I needed a small piece of code to use as a foundation for my projects.
 Here is it.
 Just plug and play.

 NOTE: The JeelizWeboji has all the copyright and licensing for this code.
-Since that is marked as MIT, I will also mark this as MIT.
+Since that is marked as Apache License 2.0, I will also mark this as Apache License 2.0.